The creator of Gargoyles

 .
 He was the supervising producer for The Spectacular Spider-Man

-until its cancellation, and is now producing the Young Justice
+until its cancellation, and also produced the Young Justice

-cartoon, also recently cancelled.
+cartoon, also cancelled.
 He also had a good run in the 1980s with his Comic Book

 revival and update of Captain Atom